National Organizations & Websites

 www.sistersnetworkinc.org

-SN seeks to bring awareness to the impact of breast cancer in the African American community.
+SN seeks to increase local and national attention to the devastating impact that breast cancer has in the Black community.
 All chapters are run by breast cancer survivors.
-NE Florida Chapter is in Jacksonville.
+The NE Florida Chapter is in Jacksonville.

 Contact: